Christmas Songs (Bad Religion EP): Cover

 The cover picture comes from a picture titled "New Shoes" by Gerald Waller (Austria 1946).
 It is of an orphan boy who received new shoes from the American Red Cross.

 Reception

 Critical

 Christmas Songs received mixed reviews from music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 60, based on 15 reviews, indicating "mixed or average" reviews.

 Track listing

 Personnel

+Adapted from the album liner notes.